Master of Science in Statistics

 Students are expected to know the material contained in the following courses or areas upon admission to the program.
 Otherwise, these deficiencies must be removed as early as possible in the student's degree program under the terms specified by the Admissions and Standards Committee.

 - Single and multivariable calculus (MATH 155, 156, 251 or equiv.);

 - Linear or matrix algebra (MATH 441 or equiv.);

 - Probability and statistics (STAT 215 or equiv.);

 - At least nine hours from STAT 631, 541, 551, 555, 645;

 - STAT 590, 682, 696, 697.

-Students must pass two written comprehensive examinations on foundation material and a final oral examination on the thesis or problem report.
-One comprehensive examination covers the theory taught in STAT 561 and 562; the other covers the applications taught in STAT 512, 513, and 545.
-These written examinations are normally given in the first four weeks of the semester in which the student expects to graduate.
+Students must pass a written comprehensive examination on foundation material and a final oral examination on the thesis or problem report.
 The final oral examination is a defense of the graduate research project required of all students, and it is usually given within four weeks after the student has presented an acceptable copy of the thesis or report to the advisor and graduate committee.

 Major Code: 1482